-The Office of the Vice President for Research tracks key research metrics for the University, including national rankings, proposals and awards, sponsored expenditures, and technology commercialization performance measures.
-Faculty and staff seeking detailed data, including college level statistics from previous years, can access the OVPR Research Reporting Center.
+The Office of the Vice President for Research (OVPR) tracks key research metrics for the University, including national rankings, proposals and awards, sponsored expenditures, and technology commercialization performance measures.
+Each year, OVPR presents an annual report on University of Minnesota Research and Technology Commercialization.

 The HERD survey is the primary source of comparative information on research expenditures at US colleges and universities.

 Proposals & Awards

 University of Minnesota faculty and staff competed successfully for a record $793 million in externally sponsored research awards in FY2018, up 6.5 percent from FY2017 and the highest amount received any year to date when one-time federal economic stimulus dollars are excluded.
 Increases in federal (up 12.7 percent) and state (up 17.7 percent) awards drove the higher overall funding level.

 Federal awards accounted for 62 percent of overall awards, and the University’s two largest sources of federal funding, the National Institutes of Health and National Science Foundation, rose by $22 million (8.8 percent) and $9 million (12.5 percent) over the previous year, respectively.
 Agencies in the Federal: Other category include agriculture ($32.1M), defense ($26.2M), energy ($21.9M), and education ($14.5M).